ctrueden/equilibrium/_pages/dossiers/bellamy-crue.md

   case: "01"
 ---

-Competitor at the Beastly Arena in Haven.
+Competitor at the Beastly Colosseum in Haven.

 * tattoos, punk attitude
 * Gorgon trainer